binalogue/laravel-boilerplate/README.md

    .cli/down.sh
    ```

-## Exposing your local web server
+### Adding presets

-[ngrok](https://ngrok.com) allows you to expose a web server running on your local machine to the internet, with HTTPS support.
+- [ngrok](https://github.com/binalogue/laravel-boilerplate-ngrok-preset) - Allows you to expose a web server running on your local machine to the internet, with HTTPS support.

-ngrok provides a real-time web UI where you can introspect all of the HTTP traffic running over your tunnels.
-Just open http://localhost:4040 in a web browser to inspect request details.

 ## Running the tests